zachlewis/generate-dailies/README.md

 - [PyYAML](https://pyyaml.org/wiki/PyYAML) to read config files - pip install PyYAML
 - [timecode](https://pypi.org/project/timecode/) to manage timecode and frames - pip install timecode
 - [pyseq](https://pypi.org/project/pyseq/) to parse image sequences - pip install pyseq

+## Logic
+- Dailies profiles defined in the config file specify how to handle the image
+- The text-elements items in the profile define the expected text overlay and their layout

 # The MIT License